 #! /bin/bash

 The shebang tells the system which program should be invoked to interpret the script.
-In this case, ‘/bin/bash’ is the path to the Bash interpreter.
+In this case, /bin/bash is the path to the Bash interpreter.

 The shebang is essential because it allows you to write scripts in various scripting languages and ensures that the correct interpreter is used to execute them.
 It enables you to use different interpreters such as Bash, Python, Perl, or Ruby, depending on the scripting language you are using.

 When you execute a script from the command line, the operating system reads the shebang line and uses the specified interpreter to execute the script.
-For example, if you have a Bash script with the shebang ‘#! /bin/bash, running the script will launch the Bash interpreter and pass the script file to it for execution.
+For example, if you have a Bash script with the shebang #! /bin/bash

 Without a shebang, the script would be treated as a simple text file, and the operating system would not know how to interpret and execute its contents.
 The shebang line ensures that the script is executed in the correct environment, providing the necessary instructions to the operating system.

-In a Bash script, place ‘#! /bin/bash’ at the beginning serves as the shebang line.
+at the beginning serves as the shebang line.
 It specifies the interpreter that should be used to execute the script.
-Here are some points why it is important.
+Here are some points why it is important:

 - Interpreter Selection: The shebang line allows you to specify the interpreter that will run the script.
-In this case ‘/bin/bash’ indicates that the Bash interpreter should be used.
+In this case /bin/bash indicates that the Bash interpreter should be used.
 The shebang line is ready by the operating system, which then invokes the specified interpreter to execute the script.

-- Correct Environment: The shebang line ensures that the script is executed within the correct environment.
+, you ensure that the script will run on systems where Bash is installed in the expected location. - Correct Environment: The shebang line ensures that the script is executed within the correct environment.
 Bash is a powerful scripting language with its own set of syntax and features.
 By specifying ‘#!bin/bash’, you guarantee that the script is interpreted by the Bash interpreter, which understands and executes Bash-specific code.

-- Multiple Interpreters: The shebang line provides flexibility in case you want to use a different interpreter.
-For example, you could specify ‘#!/usr/bin/env python’ to use the Python interpreter instead of Bash.
+to use the Python interpreter instead of Bash.
 This way, you can write scripts in different scripting languages, and the shebang line ensures the appropriate interpreter is used.

-Types of Shebang Usage
+Usage Types of Shebang

 Various types of Shebang are available for use.
 In this section, I have listed some examples associated with the usage of Shebang.
-I believe it will help you to increase your bash scripting skill.
+I believe it will help you to increase your bash scripting skills.

 Type 01: Usual Way to Use Shebang on Bash Script